Eschatologue/CM_wiki/docs/spells/cantrip.md

 If you cast this spell multiple times, you can have up to three non-instantaneous effects created by it active at a time, and you can dismiss such an effect as an action.

+### Cosmic Flare
+*Conjuration Cantrip*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 120 feet
+**Components:** V, S
+**Duration:** Instantaneous

+You conjure a projectile made from stellar energy and hurl it torwards a creature or object within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes force damage equal to 1d8 + your Wisdom modifier.

+You can conjure and hurl multiple projectiles at once when you reach higher levels: two projectiles at 5th level, three projectiles at 11th level, and four projectiles at 17th level.
+You can hurl the projectiles at the same target or at different ones.
+Make a separate attack roll for each projectiles.

+For you, this spell will change appereance and behaviours depending on what Starry Form you are currently on, if a Starry Form grants additional effects when you hit your ally with it, you can ignore rolling for attack against your ally.

 ### Create Bonfire
 *Conjuration cantrip*